realtimeradio/rcf_design/docs/40-Design.md

 ![\label{fig:eurocard-rack} A basic 3U eurocard chassis, with card guides installed to accommodate ten 1.6 inch (8HP) cards. *Image Credit: Leeman Geophysical LLC*](images/eurocard-rack-photo.png){width=50%}

 Multiple FSMs are slotted vertically into a subrack, whose backplane provides power, timing signals, and control interfaces to the modules.
-An analog receiver board can then be slotted in front of the FSM in the same card guide slots passing analog signals to the FSM via push-on connetors.
+An analog receiver board can then be slotted in front of the FSM in the same card guide slots passing analog signals to the FSM via blind-mate connetors.

 Analog inputs are provided to each board assembly via optical RF connections on the front of the analog receiver board.
 Digital data exits the board assembly via QSFP28 connectors on the rear of the FSM.